metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 Optional:

 - `authorizer` (String) Authorizer defines the authorization mechanism to be used.
-It can be left as an empty string touse a no-operation authorizer (noopAuthorizer), or set to 'default' to use the temporal's defaultauthorizer (defaultAuthorizer).
+It can be left as an empty string to use a no-operation authorizer (noopAuthorizer), or set to 'default' to use the temporal's default authorizer (defaultAuthorizer).
 - `claim_mapper` (String) ClaimMapper specifies the claim mapping mechanism used for handling JWT claims.
-Similar to the Authorizer,it can be left as an empty string to use a no-operation claim mapper (noopClaimMapper), or set to 'default'to use the default JWT claim mapper (defaultJWTClaimMapper).
+Similar to the Authorizer, it can be left as an empty string to use a no-operation claim mapper (noopClaimMapper), or set to 'default' to use the default JWT claim mapper (defaultJWTClaimMapper).
 - `jwt_key_provider` (Attributes) JWTKeyProvider specifies the signing key provider used for validating JWT tokens. (see [below for nested schema](#nestedatt--spec--authorization--jwt_key_provider))
 - `permissions_claim_name` (String) PermissionsClaimName is the name of the claim within the JWT token that contains the user's permissions.